A look at enterprise trends

 Intranet solutions will need to focus more on transactional tasks

-As-a-Service solutions need to be customised and integrated
+As-a-Service solutions need to be customized and integrated

-In 2017, we’ll see more and more organisations customizing out-of-the-box platforms to enhance connectivity and a growing importance on solutions being agnostic, for example integrating with Dropbox over OneDrive.
+In 2017, we’ll see more and more organizations customizing out-of-the-box platforms to enhance connectivity and a growing importance on solutions being agnostic, for example integrating with Dropbox over OneDrive.

 Why content curation will be more important that machine intelligence

 The promise of artificial intelligence is affecting all aspects of how we live and work.
 In our workplaces — whether you are a legal secretary or in customer support — machine intelligence is making considerable inroads into automating often repetitive tasks such as processing insurance claims or helping triage callers support queries with the right answers.

 We can expect many more examples in 2017 of how machine intelligence will play an ever-greater role in how many organizations get to benefit from using huge amounts of data in order to glean key insights of how their customers, markets and systems are interacting with them.

 However, while the potential of machine intelligence is not to be dismissed, its mistaken to believe that computing power will replace human decision-making.
 Asking a robot to be creative or make a judgment will be like asking it to take a leap of faith into the unknown.
 How it 'thinks' will only be as good as the algorithms that a human has programmed make it understand a problem.

 Compared to a machine, what humans are especially good at is our ability to curate and hold multiple ideas all at once.
 And then to draw them together in new ways.
 For example, when it comes to deciding what to do next, the smartest machine will at best reveal an answer solely based on what it already knows: from patterns in the data.
 However, it will never be able to infer new ideas or draw different conclusions that may be the result of ignoring the evidence and deciding to try something new.